Support of extremal doubly stochastic arrays: Arrays with minimal support size

 \subsection{Lower bound for the support size of a doubly stochastic array}

 We begin by showing that an $n \times m$ doubly stochastic array cannot have support of size smaller than $ n + m - \gcd(n,m)$, which establishes the lower bound in \thmref{thmA6.7}.
-In fact we will prove the following more general version of the result, where the entries of the matrix are \emph{not required to be nonnegative}.
+In fact we will prove a stronger version of this result, which establishes that the same lower bound holds also for complex-valued matrices, that is, even without assuming that the matrix entries are nonnegative.

-\begin{thm} Let $A = (a_{ij})$ be an $n \times m$ complex-valued matrix satisfying \eqref{eqDS1.1} and \eqref{eqDS1.2}, that is, the sum of the entries at each column is $n$ and at each row is $m$.
+\begin{thm} Let $A = (a_{ij})$ be an $n \times m$ complex-valued matrix satisfying \eqref{eqDS1.1} and \eqref{eqDS1.2}, that is, the sum of the entries at each row is $m$ and at each column is $n$.
 Then

 \end{thm}

 \begin{proof} Let $G(A) = (U,V,E,w)$ be the graph of the matrix $A$, and let $r$ be the number of connected components of $G(A)$.
 Since the graph has $n+m$ vertices, the number of edges in the graph must be at least $n + m - r$ (for adding an edge to a graph can reduce the number of connected components by at most one).
 So we obtain